MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/react-native-for-android.md

 1. [Install Visual Studio Code](https://code.visualstudio.com) (or your code editor of choice).

 2. [Install Android Studio for Windows](https://developer.android.com/studio).
 Android Studio installs the latest Android SDK by default.
-React Native requires Android 6.0 (Marshmallow) SDK or higher.
+React Native requires Android 6.0 (Marshmallow) SDK or later.
 We recommend using the latest SDK.

 3. Create environment variable paths for the Java SDK and Android SDK:
     - In the Windows search menu, enter: "Edit the system environment variables", this will open the **System Properties** window.